 - Dress them up: be extra diligent with keeping extremities warm; have plenty of socks, hats and gloves or mittens around so you can grab them easily, layer outfits with singlets and use slippers for cold floors at home.

-- Visit the pharmacist: there are plenty of products available that can assist with reducing the severity and duration of cold and flu symptoms, and some like the new Demazin Kids range for Cold & Flu and Cough Relief, can be used for children as young as two years old.
+- Visit the pharmacy: there are plenty of products available that can help relieve the severity of cold and flu symptom, and some like the Demazin Kids range for Cold & Flu and Cough Relief, can be used for children as young as two years old.

 - Try to limit the damage: when anyone in the household comes down with a bug, be extra diligent with things like handwashing, not sharing utensils and avoiding kissing on the mouth so you can minimise the spread of infection or reinfection.

 - Food and fluids: of course what we give our kids to eat and drink is important all year round, but even more so when they’re run down; keeping up the fluids is so important especially if their bug has left them without an appetite; I reach for lots of water and milk – and even add bananas or berries to the milk to make a nutrient-rich smoothie.

 - Be prepared: use a thermometer to keep an eye on their temperature and have the numbers for your GP, their after hours support service or emergency services easily to hand if you suspect there is something more to your little one’s illness than a basic cold or flu.